 "Watch your life and doctrine closely" (1Timothy 4:16)

 How do you describe your life?
 What are the significant pieces of your life?
 What are your recurring dreams, visions and wishes?
 What themes have been running throughout your life from your early existence until now?
 What do you think/pray about all day?
 What brings you joy?
 What disturbs you?
-Surely, you must have noticed a definitely pattern to your life.
+Surely, you must have noticed a definite pattern to your life.

 Here are some things you should pay close attention to: